Fractured Magic: Chapter Six

 “Of all the rotten twists of fate,” the stranger sighed.
 “Hold on.”

-And with that, the man turned on his heel and left Gareth alone in the dark.
-Immediately, he began to panic.
-He was alone and injured, what else was he to do?
-He held onto the wall, grimacing at the grime under his fingers.
+And with that, he turned on his heel and left Gareth alone in the dark.
+Immediately, Gareth panicked.
+He was alone and injured, what was he to do if the man had left for good?
+Was he going to die in this reeking alley?
+He felt along the wall, grimacing at the grime under his fingers.
 In this state, he wouldn’t even make it to the end of the alley on his own, let alone home.
-What was he supposed to do now?
-Was he going to die in this reeking alley?
-While he was still deciding what to do, his stranger returned: he heard boots on gravel first, and then that soft voice again.
-“I left a message with the shopkeep next door.
-They'll call the cops, or they won't.
+While he was still deciding what to do, he heard boots on gravel, and then that soft voice again.
+He breathed a sigh of relief as the stranger, said, “I left a message with the shopkeep next door.
+They’ll call the cops, or they won’t.
 Now, come on.”

-Gareth gratefully leaned on the man for support as they hobbled to the end of the alley, where they emerged onto a sparsely crowded street, lit by rows of street lamps.
+Gareth gratefully leaned on the man as they hobbled to the end of the alley, where they emerged onto a sparsely crowded street lit by rows of streetlamps.
 The man pushed Gareth onto the closest bench.
 “Sit.
 Let me look at you.”
-He knelt in front of Gareth, studied his face.
-Gareth shut his eyes, fighting another wave of nausea.
+He knelt in front of Gareth while Gareth shut his eyes, fighting another wave of nausea.
 “Atiuh and the Three, you’re lucky I was following you.”

 “Have we met before?
 You seem terribly familiar.”